stephchia/stephchia.github.io/_pages/about.md

 Hi!
 I'm a PhD candidate in Ecology & Evolution at the University of Maryland, working with [Bill Fagan](https://biology.umd.edu/people/william-fagan).
 I’m broadly interested in the ecological and evolutionary processes that shape biodiversity, drawing on large datasets of traits, phylogeny, species distributions, and environments.

-I grew up in Taiwan and studied biology at National Taiwan University, then earned a Master's in Sustainable Bussiness and Innovation at Utrecht University in the Netherlands.
+I grew up in Taiwan and studied biology at National Taiwan University, then earned a Master's in Sustainable Bussiness and Innovation at Utrecht University.
 After working in environmental consulting, I discovered my interest in research and joined [Mao-Ning Tuanmu](https://biodiv.tw/pi-Mao-Ning_Tuanmu)'s lab at Academia Sinica, where I began my journey in ecological research.

 Outside of research, I enjoy hiking and traveling, and occasionally biking, birding, scuba diving, and photography.